InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/06-serialization/serialization-attributes.rst

 .. index:: SerializerVisibleAttribute
-.. _SerializerVisibleAttribute:
+.. _SerializerVisibleAttribute-Ref:

 SerializerVisibleAttribute
 --------------------------

-The ``SerializerVisibleAttribute`` includes a field or property to serialization.
+The `SerializerVisibleAttribute`_ includes a field or property to serialization.
 By default non-public fields and properties as well as properties with non-public setters (or without them) are excluded from serialization.
-This attribute is the opposite `NonSerializedAttribute`.
+This attribute is the opposite `NonSerializedAttribute`_.

 .. code-block:: csharp
    :emphasize-lines: 3,6